allen-proxmire/alpha-ceiling_twin-primes/README_alpha_ceiling.md

 - **Lemma (α-Ceiling Lemma):**
   If (pn, pn+2) is a twin prime and (pk, pk+gk) is any later consecutive prime pair, then
   αk > αn ; pk > (pn)(gk)/2.

    *Remark:* By Bertrand–Chebyshev’s theorem, there is always a prime below this threshold, giving primes the *opportunity* not to break the ceiling.

 - **Computations:** Verified up to large bounds, showing no ceiling violations.
 Twin primes are the only α-record breakers in all checked ranges.

 ## Conjectures
 1. **Twin Prime α-Ceiling Conjecture**
    Twin primes always set unbroken α-ceilings until the next twin prime appears.

-2. **Second α-Ceiling Conjecture**
    For any consecutive prime pair (pk, pk+1) occurring between twin primes (pn, pn+2) and (pm, pm+2), the α-angle satisfies
    αk ≥ αn.

-   That is, **no intermediate consecutive prime pair exceeds the α-angle of the preceding twin prime**.
+   That is, **no intermediate consecutive prime pair exceeds the α-angle of the preceding twin prime**

+2. **Twin Prime Gap Bound Conjecture**
+    For any twin prime pair (pn, pn + 2) with pn > 5, let (pm, pm + 2) be the next twin prime pair.
+Then pm − pn ≤ pn.

+Equivalently, the distance between consecutive twin primes never exceeds the smaller twin’s first prime for pn > 5

 ## Repository Contents
 - 📄 **alpha_ceiling_twin_primes.docx** — Main paper (Google Docs compatible)